 Leigh Lake is a 2.7 mile lightly trafficked out and back trail located near Libby, Montana that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking and trail running and is accessible from June until October.
+The trail is primarily used for hiking and trail running and is best used from June until October.

 Great hike and well maintained trail

 This trail was fairly strenuous despite the short distance.
 There appear to have been a few significant rock slides which made portions of the trail a bit treacherous and very difficult to follow, particularly on the return trip.
 The lake and waterfall were both spectacular and there are many berries in the area ripe for picking.

 Decent hike, not many campsites at the lake, pretty steep accent and trail finding made it more difficult.

 Great trip!
 Friendly mountain goats galore.
 Scramble up to the ridge on the north side for spectacular views.

 Worth the steep hike. most beautiful Lake and waterfall I've ever seen!